Sandown & Lake F.C.: Ground

 Sandown mens team now play at Sandown Bay Academy, The Fairway, Sandown, PO36 9JH.

-Their traditional home at Fairway Park remains in use and is now used by the youth section.
-The venue is enclosed with a large wooden stand.
+Their traditional home at Fairway Park remains in use and is now used by the youth section, although minus the original pavilion and large wooden stand.

-The record attendance was in 1947 when 750 turned up to watch an FA Cup tie with local rivals Ryde Sports.
+The record attendance was in 1976 when 750 turned up to watch a friendly match against Portsmouth.

 Local rivals

 Sandown had a long running rivalry with Shanklin, Ventnor and most notably Ryde Sports and Brading Town - both with whom Hampshire League meetings always generated much interest and attracted large crowds.